PatrickPhadi/movieapp/README.md

 # Getting Started

+Android Gradle plugin requires Java 17 to run.
+You are currently using Java 11.

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server